Russia’s advance in Donetsk is robbing Ukrainians of a future

 “Those are my spoons and cutlery and I am not going anywhere,” one elderly civilian recently told him.

-Every second person they see breaks down when they receive their financial aid, Mr Bondarenko says, and they have to be calmed down and given water.
+Every second person he sees breaks down when they receive their financial aid, Yevyhen says, and they have to be calmed down and given water.
 “I’m used to seeing crying women,” he says.
 “But now I’m seeing more and more crying men.”

-“If we were discussing this topic a few months ago, most internally displaced people (IDP) would have been coming from the Donetsk region, from Pokrovsk and Myrnohrad (the neighbouring city),” he says.
+“If we were discussing this topic a few months ago, most internally displaced people [IDPs] would have been coming from the Donetsk region, from Pokrovsk and Myrnohrad [the neighbouring city],” says Yevyhen.
 “Now, we are even talking about IDPs from Zaporizhzhia, Dnipro, the areas bordering the combat zones.”

-Even local aid agencies as far back as Dnipro have started preparing to move, should the Russian advance quicken, he says.
+Even local aid agencies as far back as Dnipro have started preparing to move should the Russian advance quicken, he adds.

-The likelihood of a major Russian advance beyond Donetsk seems dim - a takeover of Pokrovsk would be significant but the pace of Russia’s attack is poor for such a well-equipped military - but for many Ukrainian civilians in the face of these marching troops, the risk is not worth it.
+While the likelihood of a major Russian advance beyond Donetsk seems dim – a takeover of Pokrovsk would be significant, but the pace of Russia’s attack is poor for such a well-equipped military – for many Ukrainian civilians in the face of these marching troops, the risk is not worth it.

 Join our commenting forum